 Double Lion Beach 雙獅沙灘

-For our surf lesson, we went to Double Lion Beach is a quiet surfing beach in Yilan County.
+Double Lion Beach is a quiet surfing beach in Yilan County.
 There are fewer people here and awesome waves.
 The reason it is called Double Lion Beach is because of the two lions in front of the temple that looks over the beach.
 It is definitely worth a stop on your next trip to Yilan...(read more)

 Toucheng Leisure Farm 頭城農場